General Messages > General Topics > Life of Faith

 33 and He will reign over the house of Jacob forever, and His kingdom will have no end.”

+He will be great and will be called the Son of the Most High; and God will give Him the throne of David, and His kingdom will have no end.
 What a promise!
-Any woman would have found it difficult to believe these words about her child.
-It would be especially true for Mary who was a simple, humble woman.
+Any woman would have found it difficult to believe such words about her child.
+It would be especially so for Mary who was a simple, humble woman.
 There is no indication in the Scriptures that she was of any stature in society.
 And her husband-to-be, Joseph, was a carpenter.
-It would have been very difficult for Mary to believe that she would be the mother of One who would sit on the throne of David and whose kingdom would have no end.
 Yet Mary believed that the words spoken about her Child would be fulfilled.

-Verse 37 tells us, ”For nothing will be impossible with God”.
-Although it was something that had never happened before, yet nothing is impossible with God.
-And in verse 38, we see Mary saying, “Behold, the bondslave of the Lord; may it be done to me according to your word.”
+Although such a miraculous conception had never happened before, nothing is impossible with God (v.
+37).
+In verse 38, we see Mary submitting herself, saying: “Behold, the bondslave of the Lord; may it be done to me according to your word”.
+Great must have been Mary’s faith.

-Many of us may think that it must be a glorious privilege to be the mother of the Son of God.
-But let us consider the other side of it.
-Mary had to suffer much travail, not just of the pain of childbirth, but also of the doubts that must have been cast on her character.
+Many of us may think what a glorious privilege it must be to be the mother of the Son of God.
+But let us consider it from another angle.
+Mary had to suffer much travail, not just of childbirth, but also of the doubts that must have been cast on her character.
 Mary was an unmarried woman, yet she was bearing a child.
 How was Mary to face all the people who would be pointing an accusing finger at her?
-Who would believe that she was still a chaste and pure woman?
-For a woman like her who loved the Lord in all purity, it must have been something hard to bear.
+Who would believe that she was still a chaste woman?
+For someone who loved the Lord in all purity, this must have been terribly hard to bear.
 Just consider the embarrassment and misunderstanding she had to endure.

 Even Joseph initially misunderstood her and “planned to send her away secretly” (Matt.
-1:19).
-The margin of the NASB says it can be translated as “to divorce her”.
+1:19) or, “to divorce her”, which is indicated in the margin of the NASB as an alternative translation.
 Joseph was able to accept it only after an angel of the Lord explained the whole matter to him in a dream (Matt.
-1:20, 21).
-How then would other people believe Mary?
+1:20-21).
+If even Joseph had doubted her, how would other people believe Mary?
 How could they accept it?
-And it is likely the evil one would try his best to exploit the situation by casting doubts in Mary's mind, stir up others against her and intensify and aggravate the whole situation.
-The evil one would want to make the situation as difficult as possible for Mary as it involves the birth of the Saviour of the world.
-However, we know that what the evil one could do is subject to God's sovereignty and what He allows.
+And it is likely the evil one would try to exploit the situation by stirring up others against her and casting doubts on her character so as to intensify and aggravate the whole situation.
+The evil one would want to make the situation as difficult as possible for Mary as it involved the birth of the Saviour of the world.
+However, what the evil one could do would be subject to God's sovereignty and what He allows.

 Mary rejoices

-Mary not only believed, she rejoiced (Luke 1:46-49).
-This revealed Mary’s attitude of heart.
+Luke tells us that Mary not only believed, she also rejoiced (Luke 1:46-49).
+This passage reveals Mary’s perspective and attitude.

 Luke 1:46-49